Lagrangian cobordism functor in microlocal sheaf theory I: Proof of the Main Results

-to the subcategories of proper objects.
-The full faithfulness of $\Phi_L$ follows from the full faithfulness of the inclusion functor $\Phi$.
+we get the second functor $\Phi_L$, which is just the restriction of the functor from (large) dg categories to the subcategories of proper objects.
+The full faithfulness of $\Phi_L$ follows from the full faithfulness of the embedding functor.
 This completes the proof.
 The special case when $X = T^*M$ follows from Lemma \ref{sheafmusheaf}. \end{proof} \begin{remark} The functor $\Phi_L$ can also be obtained in the setting of partially wrapped Fukaya categories.
 Indeed one can consider Weinstein manifolds with stops $(X, \Lambda_\pm)$ and view $T^*L$ as a Weinstein sector.
 First apply the cosheaf property of partially wrapped Fukaya categories \cite{GPS2}*{Theorem 1.27} to get

 or in other words

 Then one can view $X \cup_{T^*(\Lambda \times [-1, 1])} T^*L$ as a Liouville subsector of $(T^*X, \Lambda_+)$ (the compliment is a Liouville cobordism).
 Since $X \cup_{T^*(\Lambda \times [-1, 1])} T^*L$ is Weinstein, following \cite[Section 8.3]{GPS2} or \cite{SylvanOrlov} one can define a Viterbo restriction functor